-The Fed’s decision comes as inflation rages in the U.S. economy at the highest annual rate in some 40 years, hitting 8.6 percent in May.
+The Fed’s decision comes as inflation rages in the U.S. economy at the highest annual rate in some 40 years, reaching 9.1 percent in June.
 With the Fed hitting the brakes on an overheated economy, the main question for many market watchers is how fast Fed Chair Jerome Powell will continue to raise rates and whether that spills over into a recession.

-At about 3.4 percent, the 10-year Treasury bond is now at its highest level since 2011, as markets price in the expectation of sustained inflation and rising rates.
+At about 2.8 percent, the 10-year Treasury bond is now at its highest level since late 2018.
 After some ups and downs in 2021, the benchmark bond has soared since December 2021 and especially since the start of March, when it sat at just 1.65 percent.

-As the Fed embarks on what appears to be a longer period of raising rates, here are the winners and losers from its latest decision.
+As the Fed continues to pursue what appears to be a longer period of raising rates, here are the winners and losers from its latest decision.

 While the federal funds rate doesn’t really impact mortgage rates, which depend largely on the 10-year Treasury yield, they’re often moving the same way for similar reasons.
 With the 10-year Treasury yield zooming higher in recent months, as the market prices in the Fed aggressively raising the fed funds rate, mortgage rates have risen alongside them.

 The run-up in rates – following the rapid rise in housing prices over the past couple years – has created a double whammy for potential homebuyers.
 Home prices are more expensive and the financing is pricier, resulting in a slowdown in the housing market.